TracyLeeRose/Aquiplicity2024/README.md

 Email me at aquiline.photos@gmail.com for any comments or questions.
 It may take a while for a reply.
 Be patient.

+Once you have extracted this into a folder for use, scan it for safety as always but be sure to tell your virus checker it's a safe file for future scans.
+My virus checker hates floating EXE files in the system.

 MAINTAINED BY

 Enjoy !